NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 A paper also mentions an "Uberengine", a theoretical engine that allows to create any kind of game regardless of genre.

 A comprehensive book by Gregory [12] about the engine architecture is referenced in multiple studies.
-He proposes a "Runtime Engine Architecture", in which a game engine consists of multiple runtime components with clear dependency hierarchy.
+He proposes a "Runtime Engine Architecture", in which a game engine consists of 15 runtime components with a clear dependency hierarchy.
-They are Audio (AUD), Core Systems (COR), Profiling and Debugging (DEB), Front End (FES), Gameplay Foundations (GMP), Human Interface Devices (HID), Low-Level Renderer (LLR), Online Multiplayer (OMP), Collision and Physics (PHY), Platform Independence Layer (PLA), Resources (RES), Third-party SDKs (SDK), Scene graph/culling optimizations (SGC), Skeletal Animation (SKA), Visual Effects (VFX).
+We take a close look at them and debate possible modifications in Section 2.2.
-He finds an optimal middle ground between a high-level, broad description of how those modules interact with each other, and their detailed implementations.
+This book finds an optimal middle ground between a high-level, broad description of how those modules interact with each other, and their detailed implementations.
 Most of the examples are written in C++ and are object-oriented in nature, however.
-The exact definition of Core Systems is vague: "useful software utilities".
-Some of its responsibilities are:
-- Assertions(error checking);
-- Memory management (malloc and free);
-- Math library
-- Common data structures and algorithms
-- Random number generation
-- Unit testing
-- etc.

-This leaves a question whether a standard library can be considered a Core engine system.
-We discuss this in Section 2.3.

 Ullmann et al. [13] used this model as a target reference when exploring the architecture of three popular open-source game engines (Cocos2d-x, Godot, and Urho3D).
 They added a separate World Editor (EDI) subsystem "because it [World Editor] directly impacts game developers’ work."